Can You Have Lemon Juice on the Carnivore Diet?

 Yet, this is why I have more time for Lemons than nearly all other fruits.

-People normally don’t pick up a lemon, peel it, and eat it as a snack because it is sour and bitter.
+People usually don’t pick up a lemon, peel it, and eat it as a snack because it is sour and bitter.

-Therefore, you are less likely to overindulge on it, than you would on say banana or an orange.
+Therefore, you are less likely to overindulge in it than you would on, say banana or an orange.

-Orange juice is a classic example, how many people do you know that thinks having a glass of orange juice is part of a healthy breakfast?
+Orange juice is a classic example; how many people do you know that think having a glass of orange juice is part of a healthy breakfast?

-Or they bang on about the virtues of their fruit smoothies!
+Or they talk non-stop about the virtues of their fruit smoothies!

-Even the biggest fruitaholic might struggle to eat 4 bananas, 4 oranges, and a bag of frozen berries whole.
+Even the biggest fruitaholic might struggle to eat four bananas, four oranges, and a bag of frozen berries whole.
 But that quantity of fruit is easy to consume in a smoothie.

-And that is how people get themselves into trouble, they are really just drinking nice tasting sugar water and they don’t even realize it.
+And that is how people get into trouble; they are just drinking nice-tasting sugar water and don’t even realize it.

 How to eat lemons if you are a carnivore

-The best thing about a lemon is that you don’t consume it like other fruits.
+The best thing about lemon is that you don’t consume it like other fruits.

-You mainly consume it as a condiment, and if you use lemon as a condiment and if you are not interested in being a super strict carnivore then chances are it should be fine.
+You mainly consume it as a condiment, and if you use lemon and are not interested in being a super strict carnivore, then chances are it should be fine.

 In fact, a little lemon juice can help with palatability and allow you to eat even more meat.